 When it comes to academic performance, multitasking is taking a toll on many students.

 Multitasking and attention span seemingly go hand-in-hand.
 Maybe, on one hand, your short attention span leads you to try to multitask, and it becomes a cycle.
 On the other hand, when you multitask, you decrease your attention span.

 And social media and technology are constantly drawing you in, leading you to switch your focus.
 As a result, your academic performance may suffer.

 Research highlights that chronic media multitasking is linked to poorer cognitive abilities, because when you continually switch your focus, your brain is less able to filter out irrelevant information.

 A 2019 study on the effects of academic-media multitasking (AMM) found that when students engage in AMM, they are more likely to see deterioration in short- and long-term academic performance and outcomes.

 The thing is, it’s not your fault!
-Students may assume that their inability to focus stems from individual weaknesses or lack of self-control.
-In reality, powerful forces have modified our lifestyles—and in turn, modified our collective ability to focus.
+Students may assume that their inability to focus stems from innate, individual weaknesses or lack of self-control.

-Evidently, social media and technology are one of those powerful forces that have changed the way we live.
+Evidently, social media and technology are one of those powerful forces that have changed our lifestyles.
 Specifically, they contribute to our declining focus.
-And one study had some interesting results.
+And one study had some interesting results that reflects technology’s powerful force.
 Researchers were able to determine that students in online courses—compared to in-person students—were more vulnerable to distractions, since it’s easier to multitask.